 CDS Network Server

+The purpose of the

 While there will probably be only one CDS Directory Server there may be many CDS Network Servers.
 Each Institution or vendor may maintain one or more server used to send and receive payloads via the CDS Webservice.